michael7101/Cyclistic-Case-Study/README.md

 ![](Images/Rplot.png)

 **Notes:**
-* On a weekly basis for the annual members the bike type usage is fairly consistent throughout the weekday whereas for the casual users are not consistent  and have a clear preference for the classic bikes on the weekends and no clear preference for either during the rest of the week.
+* Every weekday for the annual members, the bike type usage is relatively consistent throughout the week.
+* The casual users are not consistent and have a clear preference for the classic bikes on the weekends and no clear preference for either during the rest of the week.

 **Analyzing bike usage between members and casual riders by day of week across the year:**